The role of HR with regard to California’s overtime payment laws is to meet the following broad objectives:

 Interns.
 California also has Opinion Letter dated April 7, 2010, on the conditions under which the DLSE deems an intern not entitled to wages and therefore, ultimately exempt from the state’s overtime pay requirements.
 California’s position is very similar to the U.S. DOL’s position under the FLSA, despite having fewer discrete points to consider.
 See, Fact Sheet #71: Internship Programs Under The Fair Labor Standards Act.

 Minimum wage.
 There is also the definition of minimum wage to consider.
 Although there are some exceptions, almost all employees in California must be paid the higher minimum wage as required by state law.
-Effective January 1, 2008, the minimum wage in California is $8 per hour.
-On July 1, 2014, the California state minimum wage will increase to $9 and, in July 2016, will increase to $10.
+Effective January 1, 2014, the minimum wage in California is $9 per hour.
+On July 1, 2016, the California state minimum wage will increase to $10.
 There is an exception for learners, regardless of age, who may be paid not less than 85 percent of the minimum wage rounded to the nearest nickel during their first 160 hours of employment in occupations in which they have no previous similar or related experience.
 There is also an exception for sheepherders.
 These two exceptions illustrate the importance of placing each individual employee in California in the right category at the outset of any wage-and-hour analysis.
 For federal resources on this topic, see, Minimum wage: Is the minimum wage in San Francisco different than the California state minimum wage?

 Tips.
 In California, tips left on the table or on a credit card charge are deemed property of the employee; the employer is obligated to turn that money over to the employee.
 An employer can impose a mandatory tip pool among restaurant employees, but a supervisor who acts as the agent of the employer cannot share in those tips.
 Employers may not use an employee’s tips as a credit toward the employer’s obligations to pay minimum wage.
 See, Tips and gratuities.